allerter/spotify-telegram-sync/README.md

 Deploying to Heroku
 -------------------
 Using the *Deploy to Heroku* button above is the easiest way to set the bot up.
-After clicking on the link you will enter the value of the variables mentioned below, and if all the values are correct the bot will set itself up.
-After the deployment succeeds, all you need to to is go to the *Resource* and turn the *worker* process on by clicking on its button on the right.
-After that the bot will be all set up.
+After clicking on the link you will enter the value of the environment variables mentioned above, and if all the values are correct the bot will set itself up and start running.
 If you need to change any of the environment variables, you can do so using the *Config Vars* section in the *Settings* tab.

 Starting the Bot
 ----------------